 Table 1.
 Points layer column metadata.
 Blue indicates the column is prepopulated.
-Orange indicates that the project lead, crew manager, or crew is responsible for filling out.
+Orange indicates that the project lead, data collector manager, or data collectors are responsible for filling out.
 Red indicates that it is only the project lead's responsibility for filling the column out.